These are some quick & dirty experiments I did with 2D noise. The main article describes 1D noise but the same principles apply here.

-This section is just for me to test the code across browsers.
+Ignore this section - it was for me to test the code across browsers, and I never cleaned up.
 I start with a 2d sine wave (real component is the sine wave, and imaginary component set to zeros):

 Take the FFT of that, real and imaginary components: